 The section is organized as follows.
 First, we introduce the \emph{Massey inductive map}.
 This map depends on the coproduct of $\mathcal P^\antishriek$ and a fixed twisting morphism $\kappa:\mathcal P^\antishriek \to \mathcal P$.
 It is an essential ingredient when dealing with the inductive definitions that follow.
 Then, we define the indexing set $I\left(\Gamma^c\right)$ associated to an arbitrary cooperation $\Gamma^c$ and compute some examples.
-After the indexing sets are clear, we proceed to explain what a defining system is and compute some more examples.
-Then, we define the higher-order $\Gamma^c$-Massey products, and compute examples including the associative, commutative, Lie, and dual numbers operads.
-We show that our higher-order Massey products include Muro's framework \cite{Mur21} in Proposition \ref{prop : Our products coincide with Muro's}.
+Once the concept of indexing sets is established, we proceed to explain what a defining system is and give examples of them.
+Then, we define the higher-order $\Gamma^c$-Massey products, and compute examples including the associative, commutative, Lie, Poisson, and dual numbers operads.
+Later on, we show that our higher-order Massey products framework includes Muro's \cite{Mur21} (Prop. \ref{prop : Our products coincide with Muro's}).
 We study the elementary properties of these higher-order products in Section \ref{sec: Elementary properties of the operadic Massey products}.
 These include the behavior along morphisms of $\mathcal P$-algebras, quasi-isomorphisms, and some connections to formality.
 Some further properties are explored in Section \ref{sec : Massey products along morphisms of operads and formality}.
-There, we focus on the behaviour of the higher-order Massey products along morphisms of operads and give some applications to formality.
+There, we focus on the behavior of the higher-order Massey products along morphisms of operads and give some applications to formality.